 The Ladd brothers, Steven and William, have been creating art together ever since William left Missouri for New York in ‘98 and not long after did Steven join him.
 Steven and William are well-known for their uplifting initiative Scrollathon, where the brothers engage in programs across the country with underrepresented communities to share their experiences and collaborate in creative work with others.
 Participants get the opportunity to create their own scrolls with recycled fabric trimmings where they title one to keep, and contribute another for a collaborative work of art.
+Their reputation would soon lead to a nine year project on their experience observing incarceration.

 Located at The Invisible Dog in Brooklyn, the space was formerly home to an old belt factory.
 The Ladd’s have had a relationship with the space owner, Lucien Zayan, dating 12 years prior and they even commissioned a permanent chandelier in the building featuring extensive beadwork and trimmings in its design.
 The building’s history fortuitously matches the brothers mission in using recycled materials as pieces of the exhibit even utilize the resources that were left in the basement of the center from its more industrial days.
 You could almost say the space didn’t even need a belt for the exhibition to be the perfect fit!